Erectile Dysfunction in Your 20s: Overview & Facts

 Diabetes

 Diabetes is one of the main risk factors for ED early or late in life.
-It can damage blood vessels and affect your blood flow, making it more difficult for your body to supply blood to the soft tissue of your penis.
+It can damage blood vessels and affect your blood flow, making it more difficult for your body to supply blood to the soft tissues of your penis.
 It can also affect the nerves in and around your penis, potentially affecting sexual stimulation.

 Alcohol